 - Other Rooms:

-These data points and the listing photos gave us a good idea of what the listed home was like.
+These data points, Google Maps, and the listing photos gave us a good idea of what the listed home was like.
 We didn’t bother asking to see a home unless it met all our specific requirements.
+If a home checked all the boxes, we looked up the county’s property tax assessment value using the APN from Redfin.
+The property tax assessment value served as a sanity check in case the listing price was wildly inflated.

 It took some time for a home that met all our criteria to come on the market.
 It was listed on a Monday morning while we were traveling out of state.
 I sent this text message to the seller’s agent right away: